mwlkhoo/DAS-Aero/README.md

 2. Install git and git bash
 3. Navigate to directory of choice and clone repo ("git init" then "git clone https://github.com/mwlkhoo/DAS-Aero.git"
 4. Run "pip install virtualenv"
+5. Navigate to directory of choice and "git clone https://github.com/mavlink/mavlink.git" then "git submodule update --init --recursive"
-5. For all "import <dependecy>" or "from <dependency> import <...>" at the top of .py file, in command line enter: pip install <dependency>
+6. For all "import <dependecy>" or "from <dependency> import <...>" at the top of .py file, in command line enter: pip install <dependency>

 MISSION PLANNER:
 1. <ctrl + f>